Infection and Immunity and Attention-Deficit/Hyperactivity Disorder (ADHD) in a Population-Based Birth Cohort

 Kristin Gustavson, Helse-, utviklings- og personlighetspsyk, University of Oslo

-Ted Reichborn-Kjennerud, Mental Disorders, Norwegian Institute of Public Health
+Ted Reichborn-Kjennerud, Mental and Physical Health, Norwegian Institute of Public Health

-Kjersti Mæhlum Walle, Mental Disorders, Norwegian Institute of Public Health
+Kjersti Mæhlum Walle, Mental and Physical Health, Norwegian Institute of Public Health

 Siri Eldevik Håberg, Norwegian Institute of Public Health